 Remember to evaluate the accuracy of your resources, and think critically about their arguments.
 When in doubt, check with your Urban Studies instructor by clicking on the Faculty pulldown.

-First, read a good summary of an urban studies topic in an urban studies or sociology encyclopedia, like those listed in the Books section.
+First, read a good summary of an urban studies topic in an urban studies or sociology encyclopedia, like those listed in the Encyclopedias & Dictionaries and Handbooks & Manuals sections below.
 Select a topic that is of interest to you.
-Once you know the basics on your topic, search for more published scholarship, such as books in the CUNY Catalog or other catalogs.
+Once you know the basics on your topic, search for more published scholarship, using library databases, OneSearch (for books and articles) or other library catalogs.

-When you are searching in the CUNY Catalog you can select “All CUNY Libraries” instead of “Queens College” to search across CUNY.
+When you are searching in OneSearch you can select “All CUNY Libraries” instead of “Queens College” to search across CUNY.
 If you see a book you want, use the “Request Item” button to have it sent here via CLICS

 If you'd like to search outside of Queens College, you can use WorldCat to search libraries across the United States, and some outside of it.
 Many of the same search strategies I've recommended for the CUNY Catalog also work very well in WorldCat.
 If you want to use a book you find it WorldCat, you can order it through Interlibrary Loan.